GitGyun/chameleon/README.md

-# Chameleon: A Data-Efficient Generalist for Dense Visual Prediction in the Wild
+# Few-shot Generalist for Non-Linguistic Data
 This repository is designed for implementing training, finetuning, and testing pipeline of ['Chameleon: A Data-Efficient Generalist for Dense Visual Prediction in the Wild'](https://arxiv.org/pdf/2404.18459) using Gaudi-v2.

 ## Dependencies